List of Southwestern Athletic Conference baseball champions: Determining conference champions

+Notable achievements

+Southern has won 34 conference and 32 (Southern and Western) division crowns over the years; Roger Cador was the head coach for 14 of those overall championships.
+Texas College (1927–30), Southern (1952–55 and 1996–99), and Grambling State (1961–64) have each won four SWAC championships in a row (although Texas College was later forced to forfeit the last of theirs during that particular stretch).

 Current status

 A three-year deal was signed in 2020 to return the tournament to Smith–Wills Stadium in Jackson, Mississippi.
 However, just two weeks after that agreement was announced, the NCAA canceled all spring championship events for the 2020 season, due to the COVID-19 pandemic.
 Then, less than a month before the 2021 tournament, it was announced that it would be relocated from Jackson to Toyota Field in Madison, Alabama "due to enhanced COVID-19 protocols."
-The 2022 tournament was split between Regions Field and Jerry D. Young Memorial Field in Birmingham.
+Most recent tournament games have been played in Birmingham, home of the SWAC's administrative offices.

 Champions

 Conference championships by year

 The following is a list of conference champions, organized by year.
 The league office apparently does not acknowledge titles earned prior to 1959 in its public releases.
-It is not immediately clear if this is due to space constraints or poor record-keeping—or if the conference simply does not consider pre-1959 titles as "official."
-At that time the SWAC began to change significantly with a shift in membership from smaller, private Christian colleges in and around Texas—many of whom are now members of the National Association of Intercollegiate Athletics's Red River Athletic Conference—to larger, secular public universities spread throughout the Deep South (Grambling and Jackson State were particularly notable additions, especially as far as baseball competition was concerned).
+It is not immediately clear if this is due to space constraints or poor record-keeping—or if the conference simply no longer considers pre-1959 titles as "official" for whatever reason.
+At that time the SWAC began to change significantly with a shift in membership from smaller, private Christian colleges in and around Texas—many of whom are now members of the National Association of Intercollegiate Athletics's HBCU Athletic Conference—to larger, secular public universities spread throughout the Deep South (Grambling and Jackson State were particularly notable additions, especially as far as baseball competition was concerned).
 Southern also won the NAIA World Series in 1959.
 The conference began changing demographically at that time as well, with southern universities beginning to integrate.